 Take the Fall Creek trail to the Powder Magazine Lime Kiln, a historic part of why the Sate Park exists.
 Enjoy beautiful creeks and forested trails.

-birding hiking nature trips dogs leash river views
+dogs on leash birding hiking nature trips trail running walking river views